-Graviera cheese is one of the most popular cheeses in Greece.
-It's a hard cheese with a light to deep yellow color, small irregular holes, a hard rind, and flavor ranging from slightly sweet and nutty taste.
-The Cretan version is made with sheep's milk or sheep's milk with a small amount of goat's milk.
-Its salt content cannot be greater than 2 percent.
-It's aged at least five months before coming to market — in caves.
-It's formed by hand.
+Graviera cheese comes in second to feta as the most popular cheese in Greece.
+It's a hard cheese with a light to deep yellow color, small irregular holes, a hard rind, and flavor ranging from slightly sweet and nutty to a bit spicy.
+The most common Cretan version comes from sheep's milk or sheep's milk mixed with a small amount of goat's milk.
+Graviera from Naxos uses cow's milk.

-Like feta, graviera cheese can be used in many different ways: as a table cheese served as an appetizer, saganaki (fried) or roasted.
-It's used in cooked dishes, especially au gratin, and as a grated cheese, often over pasta.
+Like feta, graviera cheese can be used in many different ways: as a table cheese, in cooked dishes such as au gratin, or grated over salad or pasta.
 It makes excellent cheese fritters and Greek saganaki, a pan-seared appetizer with flour, oregano, and a little lemon, traditionally served with bread.

-If you want to get really creative and finish your saganaki off in a burst of glory — literally — you can pour a shot or so of ouzo over the cheese when it's done, set a match to it, then douse the flames with lemon juice.
-This is actually an American tradition, however, not authentic to Greece.
-It's said to have originated at the Parthenon Restaurant in Chicago—but it adds an element of fun to dinner.
+If you want to serve saganaki in a burst of glory, pour a shot of ouzo over it, set a match to it, then douse the flames with lemon juice.
+It's not an authentic Greek tradition—this showy table-side presentation originated at the Parthenon Restaurant in Chicago—but it adds an element of fun to dinner.